How To Hike Devils Bridge Trail In Sedona, Arizona

 Devils Bridge Trail Hike in Sedona Arizona at sunrise is one of the most popular photography spots in Sedona naturally formed sandstone arch with far reaching views

 Devils Bridge Trail is a moderately difficult 4-mile roundtrip hike in Sedona, Arizona.
-The exceptionally popular trail leads from one of three trailheads to Sedona’s largest natural sandstone arch after a total elevation gain of 400 feet.
-It has a fantastic summit view, but Devils Bridge won’t be for everyone.
+The exceptionally popular trail begins at one of three trailheads and leads to Sedona’s largest natural sandstone arch after a total elevation gain of 400 feet.
+It has a fantastic summit view and a must-have Instagram photo, but you might be surprised to hear that we don’t think Devils Bridge will be everyone’s cup of tea.

-In this guide, we explain everything you need to know about hiking Devils Bridge Trail in Sedona.
+In this guide we explain everything you need to know about hiking Devils Bridge Trail in Sedona, based on our experiences.
+Read more about us.

 Couple standing together for the famous photo on top of Devils Bridge in Sedona